 Course Requirements: Required to have a recent physical and immunization on record for this course.
 During clinical rotation, students must wear Uniform.
-Students must have an 80% or higher to enroll in Allied Health Science 2 teacher recommendation in course 755 & 777.
+Students must have an 80% or higher to enroll in Allied Health Science 2

 Health Science Core 3 - CRS 7021/7022